 Speak with a Florida Medical Malpractice Attorney Today

 If you or someone you love received substandard care from a cardiologist, contact Emerson Straw.
 We take great pride in helping the injured and ill pursue the compensation they need to move on with life.
-Call (727) 821-1500 or use our Online Contact Form to set up a free consultation with a medical malpractice lawyer in Florida.
+Call (727) 821-1500 or use our Online Contact Form to set up a free consultation with a medical malpractice lawyer.